 Vegan Banana Pecan Pancake

 A jazzed-up morning favourite, banana chips offer a sweet crunch to pancakes that pair nicely with the toasted pecans.
-Roll our 4 x 6 printable recipe card into a scroll, and fasten it to the lid with a white bow and fir sprig.
-For a special touch, accompany with a jar of Sensations by Compliments Pure Maple Syrup.
+For a special touch, accompany with a jar of Sensations Maple syrup with Compliments.

 Soft Sugar Cookie